-The Toccata and Fugue in D minor, BWV 565, two-part musical composition for organ written, according to its oldest extant sources, by Johann Sebastian Bach 300 years ago, First published in 1833 through the efforts of Felix Mendelssohn, ever the Bach fanboy.
+Bach: Toccata and Fugue in d minor BWV 565, is two-part musical composition for organ written, according to its oldest extant sources, by Johann Sebastian Bach 300 years ago, First published in 1833 through the efforts of Felix Mendelssohn, ever the Bach fanboy.

 The fugue—a technique characterized by the overlapping repetition of a principal theme in different melodic lines (counterpoint)—that is the second part of Bach’s composition reflects the particular popularity of the form during the late 1600s and early 1700s.

 Here, Classical organist Hans-André Stamm plays Bach: Toccata and Fugue in d minor on the Trost-Organ of the Stadtkirche in Waltershausen, Germany.